adriangvg/PokeSpriteAutoFetcher-for-Sheets/README.md

 8. Select your google account, click "Advanced", click "Go to [your project name] (unsafe)", then click "Allow"
 9. Now the scripts will work!

-## Scripts

-Currently has 3 functions, all require an input of one or more pokemon names selected om a column (just by clicking and dragging in google sheets).

-### Get pokemon Images
-Will insert images of the given pokemon in the cell to the right.
-Inserts a column if there is not enough room

-### Get pokemon type/s
-Inserts 1-2 images of the given pokemon's types in the column/s to the right of it.
-Inserts two columns if there is not enough room.

-### Get pokemon weakness/resists - WARNING WORK IN PROGRESS/BAD
-Gets a tally of each pokemon's weaknesses and resists, additionally inserts a summary of all selected pokemon's weaknesses/resists to see common types for each.

-### Other info

-To use any of the functions simply select the pokemon you want (they must be in a column) and select the function you want in the "Pokemon" menu in the toolbar

-The scripts will attempt to find the closest matching pokemon name in the pokeapi database, as there are some unintuitive naming conventions such as pokemon with multiple base forms needing to have the form specified (wormadam is invalid, wormadam-trash is valid).
-If you're unsure just enter the name of the pokemon and it will return its first form

-If you can't seem to get it to recognize a pokemon, head to https://pokeapi.co/ and enter pokemon-species/ and then the name of the pokemon's species (e.g wormadam), then check under "varieties" for a list of pokemon names the api will recognise.

-If some of the names are odd or frustrating to enter, create an issue and I'll try to improve the input checking